Manishearth/manishearth.github.io/source/_posts/2018-02-01-a-rough-proposal-for-sum-types-in-go.markdown

 It doesn't even need to have functions defined on it.

+(I'm not strongly for the `for` keyword syntax, it's just a suggestion.
+The core idea is that you define an interface and you define the types it closes over.
+Somehow.)

 A better example would be an interface for a message-passing system for Raft: